 - No sentiment classification. - It is required that you create your own dataset.
-While the task may not be new (e.g. topic classification), the dataset itself must be new. - For graduate students this can also serve as the basis for a project. - Using an existing dataset as if it were your own will be in violation of academic integrity.
+While the task may not be new (e.g. topic classification), the dataset itself must be new. - Using an existing dataset as if it were your own will be in violation of academic integrity.